Updated March 31, 2026

 - Workers' compensation is required in New Mexico for businesses with 3 or more employees, with exemptions for sole proprietors, partners, real estate salespersons, and farm/ranch laborers.

-- New Mexico requires businesses to maintain proof of general liability coverage for most commercial leases, so many eye care practices need documentation ready before signing or renewing space.
+- Most commercial leases in New Mexico require proof of general liability coverage, so many eye care practices need documentation ready before signing or renewing space.

 - Commercial auto minimum liability in New Mexico is $25,000/$50,000/$10,000 if a practice uses vehicles for business purposes and needs that exposure reflected in the quote process.